top of page

 The ratio of:

-(a) percentage of the market value of the home that tenant receives as deposit towards their purchase from us at the end of the lease term; to
+(i) percentage of the market value of the home that the tenant receives as deposit towards their purchase from us at the end of the lease term; to

-(b) percentage of your total Principal Savings to the Purchase Price of the home at the start of the lease term.
+(ii) percentage of the tenant's total Principal Savings to the Purchase Price of the home at the start of the lease term.

 Fixed Costs